31 Ways To Save On Back to School Shopping

 18. Buy in Bulk

-When it comes to how to save on school supplies, you may be able to save big if you buy in bulk from warehouse stores like Costco or Sam’s Club.
+When it comes to how to save on school supplies, you may be able to save big if you buy in bulk from wholesale clubs or warehouse stores like Costco or Sam’s Club.
 Some of the best things to buy in bulk for back-to-school include pens and pencils, folders, and notebooks.
 Bulk purchases of things like paper towels, toilet paper, and shampoo might also make good financial sense.
 Joining other parents to split costs on bulk purchases might just result in a new, like-minded friend group.

 19. Buy Refurbished Electronics